mmkepler/fcc-tictactoe/README.md

 #Tic-Tac-Toe
-This is my entry for Free Code Camp tic-tac-toe project - it isn't done yet...
+This is my entry for Free Code Camp tic-tac-toe project

 ###Built With
 +  HTML